jackson-nestelroad/battler/fxlang.md

 #### Freeze

-Freeze completley immobilizes the target until it is thawed at the beginning of a turn (20% chance).
+Freeze completely immobilizes the target until it is thawed at the beginning of a turn (20% chance).
 A Mon can also be thawed by a Fire type move or a thawing move (either by the user or target).

 ```json
 {